-- VCs suggested by groups for inclusion in the EIS, whether they were included, and the rationale for any exclusions; - specific suggestions raised by each group for mitigating the effects of changes to the environment on Indigenous peoples or accommodating potential adverse impacts of the project on potential or established section 35 rights, including title and related interests; - views expressed by each group on the effectiveness of the mitigation or accommodation measures; - from the proponent's perspective, any potential cultural, social and/or economic impacts or benefits to each group identified that may arise as a result of the project.
-Include the perspectives of potentially affected groups where these were provided to the proponent by the groups; - any other comments, specific issues and concerns raised by potentially affected groups and how they were responded to or addressed; - changes made to the project design and implementation directly as a result of discussions with potentially affected groups; - where and how Aboriginal traditional knowledge was incorporated into the environmental effects assessment (including methodology, baseline conditions and effects analysis for all VCs) and the consideration of potential adverse impacts on potential or established section 35 rights, including title and related interests, and related mitigation measures; and any additional issues and concerns raised by potentially affected groups in relation to the environmental effects assessment and the potential adverse impacts of the project on potential or established section 35 rights, including title and related interests.
+- specific suggestions raised by each group for mitigating the effects of changes to the environment on Aboriginal peoples or accommodating potential adverse impacts of the project on potential or established section 35 rights, including title and related interests; - views expressed by each group on the effectiveness of the mitigation or accommodation measures; - from the proponent's perspective, any potential cultural, social and/or economic impacts or benefits to each group identified that may arise as a result of the project.
+Include the perspectives of potentially affected groups where these were provided to the proponent by the groups; - any other comments, specific issues and concerns raised by potentially affected groups and how they were responded to or addressed; - changes made to the project design and implementation directly as a result of discussions with potentially affected groups; - where and how Aboriginal traditional knowledge was incorporated into the environmental effects assessment (including methodology, baseline conditions and effects analysis for all VCs) and the consideration of potential adverse impacts on potential or established section 35 rights, including title and related interests, and related mitigation measures; and - any additional issues and concerns raised by potentially affected groups in relation to the environmental effects assessment and the potential adverse impacts of the project on potential or established section 35 rights, including title and related interests.